 - What action to take if exposed to TDI vapors

 - What action to take if in physical contact with TDI.

-Particular emphasis to be made on the practice of shower under emergency shower Before removing chemical suit.
+Particular emphasis to be made on the practice of shower under an emergency shower Before removing the chemical suit.
 This is to remove any traces of TDI from the suit and so to avoid exposure with TDI.

 Loading of TDI

 Because of high toxicity, Manifold samples are not allowed for TDI cargo.
-However this sometimes could be allowed on case to case basis.
-You must follow company manual about your company requirements for sampling of toxic cargoes.
+However, this sometimes could be allowed on case to case basis.
+You must follow the company manual about your company requirements for sampling of toxic cargoes.
 You can seek clarification from the company for if manifold samples need to be taken for TDI cargo.

-Carrying TDI to dischrage port
+Carrying TDI to discharge port

-If you are sure of the vapor tightness of the tank, you can be sure there will not be much of trouble during your voyage.
+If you are sure of the vapor tightness of the tank, you can be sure there will not be much trouble during your voyage.
 If your tanks are not able to maintain the nitrogen pressure on your voyage, there are few things you can do.

-1) Find the source of leak
+1) Find the source of the leak

-Any way, you should never use the soap solution method to find the leak.
+Anyway, you should never use the soap solution method to find the leak.